 The settlement agreement required the development of a professional staffing analysis and for a plan based on this analysis to be presented to the ADOC and Tutwiler.
 ADOC and Tutwiler expended considerable funds to have a staffing analysis conducted at Tutwiler by nationally recognized experts to research and develop a gender-responsive staffing plan for Tutwiler.
 This staffing plan was informed by gender-responsive principles identified by the National Institute of Corrections (NIC), PREA requirements, DOJ settlement agreement requirements, and emerging correctional best practice.
-On July 26, 2017, the ADOC provided the

-DOJ and monitor a copy of the finalized staffing plan.
-The monitor recently reviewed the list of current gender-specific posts at Tutwiler to verify that the plan had been updated to support changing operational practice.
-There have been no adjustments made to the gender-specific posts at Tutwiler since last reported in July 2020.
-Since its inception, Tutwiler has made the appropriate adjustments to the plan.
+On July 26, 2017, the ADOC provided the DOJ and monitor a copy of the finalized staffing plan.
+The monitor recently reviewed the list of current gender-specific posts at Tutwiler to verify that the plan had been updated to support changing operational practice and repurposing of housing units.
+Since its inception, Tutwiler has made the appropriate gender-responsive adjustments to the plan.